mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 What we are trying to do here is to find the parameters `k` and `lambda` of a Weibull distribution that are the most likely to have generated a log of failures.
-In other words, we take as given that the underlying process **is** Weibull distribution, and want to find the parameters that would fit the data best.
+In other words, we take as given that the underlying process **is** a Weibull distribution, and want to find the parameters that would fit the data best.

 First, we need to transform the log a little.
 The original log example showed failures and their timestamp.